etchteam/offline-ux/src/offline-fallback-page.md

 The offline page provides a nice safety net where we can control what the user sees when they're offline.
-A simple version can be implemented quickly enough that it could be added to any project and immediately benefit Offline User Experience.
+A simple version can be implemented quickly enough that it could be added to any project and immediately benefit the Offline User Experience.

 Looking beyond the offline page, ideally we should only need to fall back to it as